 DNA cancer genetic screening

-You provide a straightforward saliva sample for analysis of your DNA, specifically examining 31 genetic variants associated with increased cancer risk.
-If any genetic variants are detected, implications, and recommended actions, all of which will be thoroughly explained to patients during genetic counselling.
-Understanding your genetic predisposition to various cancers enables you to make informed decisions about lifestyle and undergo regular testing, increasing the likelihood of detecting tumours at an early stage.
-It also empowers your family to make informed decisions regarding testing and lifestyle choices.
-This testing is recommended for anyone over the age of 18, particularly those with a family history of cancer.
+A simple saliva sample is analysed to examine 31 genetic variants that may be associated with an increased risk of certain cancers.
+If any variants are detected, their implications and any recommended actions will be thoroughly explained during genetic counselling.
+Understanding your genetic predisposition to various cancers can help you make informed decisions about lifestyle and encourage regular check-ups, potentially aiding in the earlier detection of cancers.
+This information may also help your family make informed decisions regarding their health.
+The test is suitable for adults over 18, especially those with a family history of cancer

 WHAT IS HEREDITARY GENETIC TESTING FOR CANCER?